mayio/mariolueder.github.io/docs/_posts/2023-08-21-Line-Fitting-using-Gaussian-Loopy-Belief-Propagation.md

 ### Loss functions

 We define two loss functions here.
-The usual SquaredLoss and Huber.
+[Squared or quadratic error loss](https://en.wikipedia.org/wiki/Loss_function) and [Huber loss](https://en.wikipedia.org/wiki/Huber_loss).
 This is to see the different effects for the different loss functions.

 You'll find in the section [Factor Node](#Factor-Node) how the loss function is used.